luckydonald/quart-login/docs/index.rst

     login_manager.init_app(app)

-By default, Flask-Login uses sessions for authentication.
+By default, Quart-Login uses sessions for authentication.
 This means you must set the secret key on your application, otherwise Flask will give you an error message telling you to do so.
 See the `Flask documentation on sessions`_ to see how to set a secret key.